10,000m – 27:52.70 (2016)

 After an outstanding collegiate career at Northern Arizona, Futsum signed with HOKA NAZ Elite in 2017.
 Though his first tenure with the team lasted only one year, he ran a personal best at 5,000 meters and set the team record at 10 miles (47:28).
 During the ensuing three-plus years he would establish himself as one of the best road racers in the U.S., winning the USATF 10 Mile Championships and the Monterey Bay Half Marathon in 2019, the Great Cow Harbor 10k in 2021, and setting a personal best of 1:01:23 for the half marathon.

 He re-signed with HOKA NAZ Elite in the fall of 2022 and promptly won his debut at the marathon distance at the USATF Marathon Championships in December in 2:11:01, courtesy of a 14:59 5k split from 35-40k.
 In February of 2023, he finished third at the USATF Half Marathon Championships in 1:02:39.
+He ran his second marathon in Rotterdam, in April, in a personal best of 2:09:40.
+The summer of 2023 saw him finish fifth at both the USATF 5k and 20k Championships on the roads.

 At Northern Arizona University, Futsum did something few collegiate athletes do; he earned four straight All American honors in cross country.
 He was 31st as a freshman, fourth as a sophomore, third as a junior, and then fourth again as senior–leading the NAU team to its first ever national championship in 2016.
 He was also a standout athlete on the track, finishing second in the 10,000 meters at the 2016 NCAA Outdoor Track and Field Championships by just one second to his longtime rival Edward Cheserek.
 He ended his NAU career with collegiate bests of 7:53.46 for 3,000 meters, 13:37.89 for 5,000 meters, and 27:52.70 for 10,000 meters.